Skip to main content

 Universal credit

-Universal credit’s taper rate of 55p in the pound means that a £100 pension contribution over the course of a year could result in a £55 increase in your UC award depending on your level of award and circumstances.
+Universal credit’s taper rate of 55p in the pound means that a gross £100 pension contribution over the course of a year could result in a £55 increase in your UC award depending on your level of award and circumstances.

 Carer’s allowance